aria-ml/dataeval/docs/source/concepts/DriftCVM.md

 at least one false positive, making it more conservative, while the FDR correction allows for a controlled proportion of false positives.

+**Key characteristics:**

+- **Sensitivity**: Higher sensitivity to subtle distributional shifts across the entire range
+- **Weighting**: Gives equal weight to differences across the entire distribution

+- **Power**: Generally more powerful than KS for detecting variance changes
+- **Granularity**: Integrates over all points rather than taking maximum difference

+**When to use:**

+- **Camera/lighting condition changes** (subtle exposure, white balance drift)
+- Detecting subtle shifts in higher-order moments (variance, skewness)
+- When distribution changes are spread across multiple regions
+- For continuous variables with fine-grained distributional changes
+- When you need higher statistical power than KS

+**Limitations:**

+Computationally more intensive than KS (though usually negligible for most ML use cases) and less intuitive to visualize or explain to non-technical stakeholders.

 [bonferroni]: https://en.wikipedia.org/wiki/Bonferroni_correction